EmaroLab/Miro_stereo_ROS/README.md

 ## Quick use :

-1. All 4 folders: "miro_pcl", "miro_stereo_adaptor", "miro_urdf_launcher" and "stereo_image_proc" are standalone ROS-packages, hence are to be placed in src folder of catkin workspace.
+1. All 4 folders: "miro_pcl", "miro_stereo_adapter", "miro_urdf_launcher" and "stereo_image_proc" are standalone ROS-packages, hence are to be placed in src folder of catkin workspace.
 2. Do catkin_make
 3. Establish connection with MiRo, verify by :
 ```